randogoth/micron-blog/README.md

 # micron-blog

+**work in progress - it's functional but not pretty yet - stay tuned**

-Pelican Plug-In and Theme for publishing a site in Micron markup format for Nomad Network Nodes
+Pelican Plug-In and Theme for publishing a site in Micron markup format for [Nomad Network](https://github.com/markqvist/NomadNet/) Nodes

 ## Installation